Spider Farmer SF600 and SF1000 Grow Light Review

 Spider Farmer SF1000 Review

-The SF1000 has a standard form factor when compared with other ~100W LED grow lights.
+The SF1000 has a standard form factor when compared with other 100W LED grow lights.
 The shape is close to square, and as a result, the recommended coverage area is also square.
-These lights are also capable of daisy chaining, meaning the SF1000 could be used in larger grows or a commercial setup.
+These lights are also capable of daisy chaining, meaning the SF1000 could be used in a larger setup.

 With the SF1000, you get more light output and PAR for growing plants from seedling to maturity.
 While this light can certainly be used to start seedlings or grow vegetative plants, it is capable of growing straight through to harvest.